We see hundreds of food recalls every year. Many lead to illnesses. Some are quite serious. Some lead to people being hospitalized or even dying.

 Yes, the notification system for food recalls needs to get better.
 Until improvements are made, and maybe even after that happens, consumers should consider what they can do to help protect themselves and their families.

-— Sign up with any grocery store you shop at regularly to be notified by phone, text or email if an item you purchased has been recalled.
+- Sign up with any grocery store you shop at regularly to be notified by phone, text or email if an item you purchased has been recalled.
 Chances are high that the store will find out about a recall before government regulators will issue any announcements.
-Check the email or phone number the grocery store has for messages at least once a day.
+Check the email or phone number you gave to the grocery store for messages at least once a day.

 - Consider shopping only at stores with a good recall notification policy, especially if you buy many products that are frequently recalled, such as produce, including lettuce and other vegetables, or if someone in your home has severe food allergies.

 - If you empty bags of onions or apples or flour into another container, keep the package or a photo of it, so you can identify later whether you’re affected by any recall.

 - Get the free Food Recalls & Alerts app to get recall notifications all in one place on your phone.
 It includes FDA, USDA and pet food recalls.
 It’s by SmartAddress, Inc. You can request real-time alerts to your phone, or just check the app recall list as often as you’d like.

 Another free app is FoodKeeper.
 But it’s not good at notifications.
 When you open the app, go to the little “i” in the circle on the bottom right side.
 The “recalls” tab listing all of the food recalls for the last year from the FDA and USDA.
 (You can also filter by date.)